 Super League: Salford City Reds owner Marwan Koukash wants higher salary cap

-Salford owner Marwan Koukash has urged the Rugby Football League to introduce a higher salary cap for Super League clubs.
+Salford owner Marwan Koukash has urged the RFL to raise the salary cap for Super League clubs.

 Koukash is determined to attract a number of high-profile players to the Reds, although a big-money move for England full-back Sam Tomkins has been turned down by Wigan.

 But the millionaire racehorse owner fears his ambitions for the club could be restricted by the cap on player wages, and he pointed to the disparities at the recent World Club Challenge to enhance his claims.